lake-wg/authz/draft-selander-ace-ake-authz.md

 where

 * 'V_TYPE' indicates the type of voucher used
-* PK_V is a COSE_Key containing the public authentication key of the authenticator.
+* PK_V is a UCCS containing the public authentication key of the authenticator encoded as a COSE_Key in the 'cnf' claim.
 The public key MUST be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.
    * COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
-The parameters SHALL be encoded in decreasing order.
+The parameters SHALL be encoded using deterministic encoding as specified in Section 4.2.1 of {{RFC8949}}.
-* G_X is the ephemeral key of the device sent in EDHOC message_1
+* G_X is encoded as in EDHOC message_1, see Section 3.7 of {{I-D.ietf-lake-edhoc}}
 * SS and ID_U are defined in {{U-W}}